Outlook (radio programme)

 Outlook is a radio programme on BBC World Service that broadcasts human interest stories from across the globe.
-It broadcasts from Monday to Thursday from 1206 to 1259 GMT.
-A shorter edition, Outlook Weekend, airs on Saturdays from 2332 to 2359 GMT.
+It broadcasts from Monday to Friday from 1206 to 1250 GMT.

 History

 This programme was first broadcast on 4 July 1966 by BBC.
 It began as a straightforward magazine programme and was presented for more than thirty years by John Tidmarsh.
 More recently, it has been praised for a consistent ability to uncover fascinating stories.
 It was credited with bringing solace to Terry Waite after his abduction by Islamic extremists in Beirut in 1987.

 Corruption of any kind is a favourite topic on the show and it has achieved recognition for its high production values alongside other BBC radio programmes.

+The programme previously had a weekend edition titled Outlook Weekend which formerly aired on Saturdays from 2332 to 2359 GMT.
+It has since been replaced by an extra weekday edition of Outlook on Fridays starting on 5 April 2024 known as the Outlook Mixtape.

 Presenters

 The first presenters were former BBC war correspondent Bob Reid, John Tidmarsh and Colin Hamilton.
 Other regular presenters have included John McCarthy, Barbara Myers, John Waite, Mike Bullen, Janet Trewin, Frank Partridge, Caroline Wyatt, Frederick Dove (between 1997 and 2008), Heather Payton, George Arney, Lucy Ash, Rajan Datar and Matthew Bannister (between 2008 and 2018).
-It is currently presented by Jo Fidgen and Emily Webb from BBC Broadcasting House in London.
+As of November 2024, it is presented by Jo Fidgen, Asya Fouks, Mobeen Azhar, India Rakusen and Emily Webb from BBC Broadcasting House in London.

 In June 2020, Abdulmalik Fahd and Helen Oyibo were listed as presenters based in Lagos, Nigeria.